 The course provides students with a supervised counseling experience in the graduate counseling clinic providing the opportunity to practice individual and group counseling skills.
 The 100-hour practicum includes a minimum of 50 direct contact hours (10 of which are group hours) and weekly individual and group supervision.
-Prerequisites: CNS-501, CNS-502, CNS-503, CNS 504, CNS-508, and CNS-533.
-Also, CNS-511 for ADD, CNS-519 for SCH
+Prerequisites: CNS-501, CNS-502, CNS- 503, CNS 504, CNS-508, and CNS-533.
+Also, CNS-522 for CMHC, CNS-541 for MFT, CNS-511 for ADD, CNS-519 for SCH